hashtek-mc/hashlogger/README-en.md

 [Tekore: Test.java] <CRITICAL> Critical log.
 [Tekore: Test.java] <FATAL> Fatal log.
 ```

+> [!TIP]
-`⚠️` It is strongly recommended to have only one instance of `HashLogger` at the root of your program.
+> It is strongly recommended to have only one instance of `HashLogger` at the root of your program.

 ## Features